You've got bugs—Fred's got answers! Fred's Bughouse is your one-stop-shop for useful information about everything buggy.

 California dogface butterflies are very hard to get close to because they are wary and fast fliers.
 This is very useful when escaping predators, but poses problems when it comes to getting good photographs of them in the field.
 For this reason, there are very few photos online of this species sitting still with its wings open.
 If you want to see the markings and colors clearly, your best bet is photos of preserved specimens from museum or university collections.

-Check Out My Other State Insect Articles on Owlcation!
+Check Out These Other State Insect Articles on Owlcation!

 - The State Insect of Alaska: The Four-Spotted Chaser Dragonfly